-The last time I was there was in the early dating phase with my husband John – and we’ve been married now for almost 33 years.
+I returned to Blue Rocks, Nova Scotia after more than a 33 year hiatus.
+The last time I was here was in the early dating phase with my husband John – and we’ve been married now for almost 38 years.

-Have you been to Blue Rocks, Nova Scotia?
+Who would enjoy a visit to Blue Rocks, Nova Scotia?